-I owned a Gumotex Seawave and a few years ago had the InceptK40 for a year or more.
-IMO these were two of the best IKs around for sea kayaking and touring.
-Fast stable and form.
+I am on Gumotex Seawave 2 and a while back had the InceptK40 for a year or more.
+IMO, these are still two of the best IKs around for sea kayaking and touring.
+Fast, stable and firm.
 Like my paddle with my former Grabner Amigo, a longer trip with a K40 also gave me a chance to reappraise the pros and cons of these two IKs.
-Gael’s red K40 is the same one I tested in 2012.
+Gael’s red K40 is the same one I tested back in 2012.

-Simply put, with a bit of rudder correction to compensate for winds pushing the boat off course, Gael could carry on paddling full steam ahead.
-At the same time I had to correct my steering by yanking hard on the upwind arm and trailing the other to maintain a given course, so I was only powering with one and a bit arms.
-This gave the K40 the edge – say 5–10 minutes over an hour, while also reducing – or at least balancing – paddling effort.
+Simply put, with a bit of rudder correction to compensate for winds pushing the boat off course, Gael could carry on paddling normally.
+At the same time, I had to correct my steering by pushing hard on the upwind arm and trailing the other to maintain a course, so I was only powering with one and a bit arms.
+This gave the K40 about 5–10 minutes over an hour, while also reducing – or at least balancing – paddling effort.

-Running a Grabner Holiday Gael is a rudder fan and thinks adding one to a Seawave would make it a perfect IK.
-Me, I’m not so sure the added complexity and risk of breakage is worth the ease of balanced paddling, but I think I’m talking myself into it.
+Running a Grabner Holiday, Gael is a rudder fan and thinks adding one to a Seawave would make it a perfect IK.
+Me, I wasn’t so sure the added complexity and risk of breakage was worth it, but I I talked myself into it.
 As long as my system is not like the Incept’s horribly mushy rudder actuation.
-It felt less effort to paddle Gael’s K40 than my wider Gumboat, but pushing hard on the inflatable pedals was a bit like using a cushion for a steering wheel.
+It was less effort to paddle Gael’s K40, but pushing hard on the inflatable pedals was a bit like using a cushion for a steering wheel.

-A great way to improve the K40 would be to be to fit something like a Grabner rudder (left): hard plastic pedals pivoting on a rigid bar (below left).
+A great way to improve the K40 would be to fit something like Grabner plastic pedals pivoting on a rigid bar (below left).
 Or even a pivoting footrest tube (middle) as show here.
 The actual pivoting- and rudder-lifting mechanism at the back looks like a standard sea kayak arrangement with a rudder pin.
-We both agreed the K40’s generic hardshell rudder blade is too small for this boat when the seas get lumpy or the winds exceed F4.
-A longer blade is needed, but that creates more drag.
-Better just to accept an IK limitations and not go out in those conditions, as I found once, though I’ve just remembered the skeg-steering idea a visitor suggested to me last year: pivoting the half inserted Gumotex skeg using cords (left) to fix an angle against a steady wind.
+We both agreed the K40’s generic hardshell rudder blade is too small or short for this boat when the seas get lumpy or the winds exceed F4.
+Maybe better to accept an IK’s limitations and not go out in those conditions, as I found once, though I’ve just remembered the hand-skeg-steering idea a visitor suggested to me: pivoting the half inserted Gumotex skeg using cords (right) to fix an angle against a steady wind.

 Especially when loaded, my Seawave’s fixed skeg can be a bit of a pain at the shore.
-You need to drag the boat in on a flowing tide but I don’t like the idea of the heavy IK pressing on the skeg unless it can gradually sink into the sand on an ebb.
-At other times I needed to find a rock, use my Pelicase or lean on the K40.
+I don’t like the idea of the heavy IK pressing on the skeg so look for a rock, use my Pelicase or lean on the K40.
 But that’s all a small price to pay for the benefits the skeg brings at sea.
-I’ve thought of fitting a retracting/trailing skeg to get round this, but if I go that far I may as well try and install a rudder.
-Chinese SoT ones on ebay go for just 20 quid and it could help review my dormant sailing experiments which I recalling during the backwinds of Mull.
+I’ve thought of fitting a retracting/trailing skeg to get round this, but if I go that far I may as well install a rudder.
+Generic SoT rudders on eBay go for just 20 quid and could help review my dormant sailing experiments which I recalled fondly during the backwinds of Mull.

 Fellow IKer Gael proposed we meet up during his May visit to the Hebrides; his chance to get a closer look at places he’d passed on the SSKT.
 Once he’d done his own thing on Mull I suggested Coll and Tiree as a satisfying and remote offshore destination.
 Those two outer Inner Hebs may claim to be the sunniest places in the UK and looked interesting in Google sat, with many sandy coves.
 But it also became apparent that all that sunshine required unusually strong winds to blow away the clouds.
 Whatever’s blowing in the Inner isles on a given day, on Coll and Tiree you can bank on double.
 Sea Kayak Oban admitted that they’d only managed to run two tours there in six years.